L-X-T/sybit-essentials-modern/labs/02_angular-intro.md

 ### Bonus: Edit flights \*

 Create a possibility to edit the selected flight.
-Therefore you'll show a form after the selection.
+Therefore, you'll show a form after the selection.

+Note that you cannot edit the data records with IDs 1 to 5 so that these data records are available in every demo.
+You can assign ID 0 to create a new flight.
+After saving on the server, this will be replaced by the next free ID.

 Follow these steps: